UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 ### Joining the same group

 * Navigate to https://submit.cs.ucsb.edu
-* Go to CS16_s17_mirza
+* Go to CMPTGCS_1a_f17
-* Click on the lab page.
+* Click on the cs16_lab01 page.
 You will see a blue button named “Join Groups” on top of the page, Click on the button
 * Click on you and your partner’s name.
 Create group.